quangminhit94/about/README.md

 ## Education

-Associate Degree in Information Technology
+Associate Degree in Information Technology from FPT College, 2016, GPA 8.3
-FPT College, 2016
-GPA 8.3

 ---